 - Start a seed bank.
 People can borrow seeds and return more new seeds after the harvest.

 - Make high energy, Ready-to-Use foods, like “PlumpyNut,” so malnourished children can benefit from them (see a recipe).

 - Teach your community about the dangers of “junk food” — cakes, sweets, chips, sodas, and other sweet or salty processed foods.
 They make children feel full but provide no nutrition.
 Buying them means there is less money to spend on healthy foods.

 In Mozambique, thousands of children have lost parents to AIDS.
 Many of these children live in farming communities, but now have few adults to teach them how to farm.
 In schools for “junior farmers,” children 12 to 18 years old learn to prepare the soil, plant seeds, care for crops, harvest, and save seeds for the next crop.
 They also learn to care for goats, chickens, and other animals, and how to improve the soil.

-For more ways to eat better when you have less money or land, also see pages 159 to 160.
+For more ways to eat better when you have less money or land, also see Good nutrition for children.

 Help families make ends meet